 Storing raw materials and intermediate products takes up space and costs money.
 In the last few years, the goal of many companies was to have as little storage space as they could and plan just-in-time deliveries whenever possible.
 In times of supply chain uncertainty this type of planning poses a major risk.
-The companies which are always dependent on new deliveries for current production have to reckon with production downtime if delivery is delayed or cannot be performed.
+Companies which are always dependent on new deliveries for their current production have to deal with production downtime if delivery is delayed or cannot be performed.
 Large storage capacity can lessen the impact of such failures.
 Especially for production-relevant goods and raw materials as well as hgh-risk transport routes, larger storage capacity can lower the risk of any failure.

 Switiching to insourcing

 Which intermediate goods need to be manufactured by external manufacturers and which of t can be produced at the company (again)?
 This is a classic make-or-buy decision.
 In-house production bears fewer risks and can be managed and controlled better, thus increasing your supply chain security.
 However, in many cases there are good reasons to outsource production and these aspects should be calculated exactly and considered well since this is a strategic decision with far-reaching effects.

 When we think of supply chains we usually think of tangible goods which are transported from one location to another.
 Yet electricity is also a product that the vast majority of companies depend upon.
 Climate change could have a serious impact on the supply of electricity and a power outage caused by storm damage is also conceivable.
 It may be wise, therefore, to ensure your energy supplies are available in an emergency by producing your own self-produced power .
 Installing your own electricity (e.g. with photo-voltaic plants) can make your company less dependent on external factors.